 The lowest-tier of players clubs have long lines when there are a lot of people visiting the casino.
 These lines are at cashier cages, promotional counters, restaurants, and during events.
 Have you ever noticed these shorter lines?

 These shorter lines are for players club members not in the lowest tier.
-Shorter lines are the #2 advantage of players clubs because they are extremely convenient.
+Shorter lines are the #2 advantage of players clubs because they are incredibly convenient.

 Here’s how they work.
-The person at the head of a lower-tier line goes first if there is nobody waiting in higher tier lines.
+The person at the head of a lower-tier line goes first if nobody is waiting in higher-tier lines.
 If someone is there waiting for service, they go first.
 Furthermore, some promotional events have the same situation but can be harder to notice.

 Players Clubs Advantage #3: Complimentary Gifts

-Casino employees in charge of players clubs promotional events try to make complimentary gifts interesting.
+Casino employees in charge of players clubs promotional events try to make complimentary gifts enjoyable.
 These “comps” can be just about anything, from free alcoholic drinks to free trips.
-Personally, I especially like dinners aged-steak dinners.
+I especially like dinners aged-steak dinners.
 Also, casino buffets are often the best you’ll find anywhere.

 Remember that these gifts are often taxable.
-Again, the IRS requires you note each gift’s free market value for annual income tax purposes.
+Again, the IRS requires you to note each gift’s free-market value for annual income tax purposes.

 Players Clubs Advantage #4: Slots Tournaments

-Many of the mail flyers received from casinos as a member of their players’ club program will be invitations to slots tournaments.
-For us slots enthusiasts, I’ve placed this advantage as #4 on this list because, well, this way we get to play slots for free.
+Many of the mail flyers from casinos as a member of their players’ club program will be invitations to slots tournaments.
+For us slots enthusiasts, I’ve placed this advantage as #4 on this list because, well, this way, we get to play slots for free.

 New casinos operating systems now include the ability to run slots tournaments.
-Once, they were quite difficult for casinos to administer.
+Once, they were pretty difficult for casinos to administer.
 And a lot could, and often did, go wrong.
-With better operating software, however, it’s become far easier for casinos to offer.
+With better operating software, however, it’s become far more manageable for casinos to offer.

-Basically, you’ll need to visit the casino, check in at the tournament counter, and receive a ticket with a specific time to participate in the tournament.
-The times are usually 10-15 minute apart.
+You’ll need to visit the casino, check-in at the tournament counter, and receive a ticket with a specific time to participate in the tournament.
+The times are usually 10-15 minutes apart.

-The slots tournament will be held at a carousel, i.e., a grouping, of slot machines having all the same game theme.
+The slots tournament will be held at a carousel, i.e., a grouping of slot machines with the same game theme.
 It’s usually located in a roped-off area on the main floor.
 Just before your designated time, find your way to the slots tournament.
 Arrive a bit early if you want to watch how the game theme is played – there will be no advance practice!

-There, the organizer there will collect your ticket and assign a specific seat in front of a slot machine.
-Once everyone in your group has been seated, you’ll play your machine free of charge as quickly as humanly possible along with everyone else.
+The organizer there will collect your ticket and assign a specific seat in front of a slot machine.
+Once everyone in your group has been seated, you’ll play your machine free of charge as quickly as humanly possible, along with everyone else.